Close contact page icon

 When would the museum open?

-If a final commitment to finance and build a new museum will be made in 2023, a design competition would be opened soon after the decision.
+If a final commitment to finance and build a new museum will be made in 2024, a design competition would be opened soon after the decision.
 Based on the competition, a more detailed timeline would be made on the development, zoning and construction of the new museum building.
-The timing of the opening of the new museum will be determined at a later stage.
+According to the preliminary schedule, the museum could open in the new building in 2030.

 What happens to the existing museum buildings?